ABDULLAHUMAR020703/Story2Audio_Microservice/README.md

 ## ✨ Features

-* 📜 Natural story generation via LLaMA 3 / Mistral
+* 📜 **Intelligent Story Generation**: Create compelling stories with LLaMA3 or Mistral based on your prompt and desired length
+* 🎭 **Emotional Expression**: Choose from different emotional tones (happy, sad, angry, neutral)
-* 🗣️ Narration-only or narration + dialogue (female character)
+* 🗣️ **Voice Modes**: Select between narration-only or narration + dialogue (with female character voices)
-* 🎭 Emotion detection and synthesis (happy, sad, angry, etc.)
-* 🌐 Multi-language support (en, es, fr, de, hi, it, ru)
+* 🌐 **Multi-language Support**: Generate stories in multiple languages (en, es, fr, de, hi, it, ru)
-* 🔊 Clone any speaker voice by uploading a `.wav` file (≥15s)
+* 🔊 **Voice Cloning**: Use any voice by uploading a .wav file (≥15s) or recording directly in the app
-* 🧠 Real-time processing using gRPC with concurrent tasks
+* ⚡ **Concurrent Processing**: Generate multiple stories simultaneously with real-time progress tracking
+* 🎛️ **Customization Options**: Adjust speech speed and story complexity to your preferences

 ---

 ## 🗣️ How to Add Custom Voice

 In the Streamlit interface:

-1. Upload a `.wav` file (min 15 seconds)
+1. Upload a `.wav` file (minimum 15 seconds)
-2. OR record your voice using the microphone recorder
+2. OR record your voice using the built-in microphone recorder
-3. Provide a speaker name (must be unique)
+3. Provide a unique speaker name
-4. Your voice will appear in the dropdown for story generation
+4. Your voice will appear in the dropdown menu for future story generation

 All voices are saved under the `voices/` folder and indexed in `speakers.json`.